tehilabadi/DroneSimulation/README.md

 - javabits.jgrapht.demo2
 - jgrapht.core2

+## how to use?
+The project must first be cloned by selecting the latest update, importing from maven the directories written in some libraries and then the project can be run.
+In the drop-down screen, click on the start button

 # Drone Simulator
 The main goal for this project is to try find good solution of small drone, flying inside indoor building without getting hit and crash.